casdoor/casdoor-website/docs/integration/ruby/gitlab.md

 ---
 title: GitLab
-description: Using Casdoor for authentication in self-developed GitLab server
+description: Using Casdoor for authentication in a self-developed GitLab server
 keywords: [GitLab]
 authors: [Steve0x2a]
 ---

-Casdoor can use the OIDC protocol to link to self-deployed GitLab server, and this document will show you how to do it.
+Casdoor can use the OIDC protocol to link to a self-deployed GitLab server, and this document will show you how to do it.

 :::caution

-As [GitLab docs](https://docs.gitlab.com/ee/administration/auth/oidc.html#configure-keycloak) said, GitLab only works with OpenID providers that use HTTPS, so you need to deploy Casdoor with HTTPS, like putting Casdoor behind a NGINX reverse proxy with SSL certificate setup.
-Casdoor itself only listens to 8000 port by default via HTTP and has no HTTPS related functionality.
+As the [GitLab docs](https://docs.gitlab.com/ee/administration/auth/oidc.html#configure-keycloak) state, GitLab only works with OpenID providers that use HTTPS, so you need to deploy Casdoor with HTTPS, such as putting Casdoor behind an NGINX reverse proxy with an SSL certificate setup.
+Casdoor itself only listens on port 8000 by default via HTTP and has no HTTPS-related functionality.

 :::

-The following are some of the names in the configuration:
+The following are some of the names mentioned in the configuration:

-`CASDOOR_HOSTNAME`: Domain name or IP where Casdoor server is deployed. e.g., `https://door.casbin.com`.
+`CASDOOR_HOSTNAME`: The domain name or IP where the Casdoor server is deployed, e.g., `https://door.casbin.com`.

-`GITLAB_HOSTNAME`: Domain name or IP where GitLab is deployed. e.g., `https://gitlab.com`.
+`GITLAB_HOSTNAME`: The domain name or IP where GitLab is deployed, e.g., `https://gitlab.com`.

-## Step1.
-Deploy Casdoor and GitLab
+## Step 1: Deploy Casdoor and GitLab

-Firstly, the [Casdoor](/docs/basic/server-installation) and [GitLab](https://docs.gitlab.com/ee/install/) should be deployed.
+Firstly, Casdoor and GitLab should be deployed.

 After a successful deployment, you need to ensure:

-1. Casdoor can be logged in and used normally.
+1. Casdoor can be logged into and used normally.
 2. Set Casdoor's `origin` value (conf/app.conf) to `CASDOOR_HOSTNAME`.
 ![Casdoor conf](/img/integration/casdoor_origin.png)

-## Step2.
-Configure Casdoor application
+## Step 2: Configure Casdoor application

 1. Create or use an existing Casdoor application.
-2. Add a redirect url: `http://GITLAB_HOSTNAME/users/auth/openid_connect/callback`.
+2. Add a redirect URL: `http://GITLAB_HOSTNAME/users/auth/openid_connect/callback`.
-3. Add provider you want and supplement other settings.
+3. Add the provider you want and supplement other settings.

 ![Application Setting](/img/integration/ruby/gitlab/appsetting_gitlab.png)
-Not surprisingly, you can get two values ​​on the application settings page: `Client ID` and `Client secret` like the picture above, and we will use them in the next step.
+Notably, you can get two values on the application settings page: `Client ID` and `Client secret` (see the picture above), and we will use them in the next step.

-Open your favorite browser and visit: **http://`CASDOOR_HOSTNAME`/.well-known/openid-configuration**, you will see the OIDC configure of Casdoor.
+Open your favorite browser and visit: **http://`CASDOOR_HOSTNAME`/.well-known/openid-configuration**, where you will see the OIDC configuration of Casdoor.

-## Step3.
-Configure GitLab
+## Step 3: Configure GitLab

-You can follow the steps below to set this up, or make custom changes according to [this document](https://archives.docs.gitlab.com/14.6/ee/administration/auth/oidc.html)(e.g., you are installing GitLab using source code rather than Omnibus).
+You can follow the steps below to set this up, or make custom changes according to [this document](https://archives.docs.gitlab.com/14.6/ee/administration/auth/oidc.html) (e.g., if you are installing GitLab using source code rather than the Omnibus).

 1. On your GitLab server, open the configuration file.